appsmithorg/appsmith-docs/quick-start.md

 ```

 {% hint style="success" %}
-* Ensure your security groups are configured to allow traffic to port 80 & 443 on your installation instance.
+* Ensure your security groups are configured to allow traffic to ports 80 & 443 on your installation instance.
 * You can access the running application on [**http://localhost**](http://localhost) in any browser or the **public IP** of your machine.
 * You may need to wait 2 - 3 minutes before accessing the application to allow nginx to start
 {% endhint %}